abradshaw/getting-started-with-satellite-6/README.md

 # Getting Started with Satellite 6

 >**NOTE**:
-This book was written for Satellite 6.0 only.
-It has NOT been updated for 6.1
+This book was originally written for Satellite 6.0 has now been updated for Satellite 6.1 and Satellite 6.2 beta.

 ## Introduction